hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/extensions.rst

 Preparation and execution of transactions can also be done against any of the confirming nodes of the party.
 However, `Command Deduplication
 <https://docs.digitalasset.com/build/3.3/sdlc-howtos/applications/develop/command-deduplication.html>`_
 is only performed by the executing node so if you submit across nodes you cannot rely on it.
+It is therefore recommend _not_ to rely on command deduplication at all in favor of :ref:`UTXO and max record time based deuplication <withdrawal-automation>`.

 ..
 TODO:: Link to recommended deduplication strategy https://github.com/hyperledger-labs/splice-wallet-kernel/issues/423

 Changing the set of Confirming Nodes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is highly recommended to setup your desired set of confirming nodes when initially setting up the party as changes to the set of confirming nodes are tricky.
-Adding and removing nodes is possible but it is a fragile procedure that is not recommended in production at this point.
-This will be improved in future releases.

-If you do find yourself in a situation where you don't have any other option than changing the set of confirming nodes, refer to the `Canton documentation <https://docs.digitalasset.com/operate/3.3/howtos/operate/parties/party_replication.html#offline-party-replication>`_ for detailed information on the limitations.
-At a high level, the limitations are as follows:
+There are some limitations on changing the set of confirming nodes:

-Removing nodes is possible by submitting a new ``PartyToParticipant`` mapping but can leave the nodes hosting the party in a broken state so make sure that those nodes were not used for other purposes.
+Removing confirming nodes is possible by submitting a new ``PartyToParticipant`` topology transaction.
+However, this can leave the nodes that you remove in a broken state so this should be limited to cases where that node got compromised or is no longer needed for other purposes.

-Adding new nodes does not just require changing the ``PartyToParticipant`` mapping but it also requires a manual state transfer of all active contracts to new confirming nodes.
-This is an involved procedure with high potential for issues.
+Adding new confirming nodes is not currently possible.
+If this is required, you need to instead:

+1. Setup a new treasury party with the desired set of confirming nodes.
+2. Either transfer all funds from the existing treasury party to the new one and switch only to the new treasury party or rely on :ref:`treasury-sharding` to use both treasury parties until you are ready to phase out the old party.

+Changing the confirmation threshold is possible at any point by submitting a new ``PartyToParticipant`` topology transaction with the updated threshold.

+Future versions of Canton will allow changing the confirming nodes without the need for setting up a new party.

 App Reward Optimization
 ~~~~~~~~~~~~~~~~~~~~~~~